Legal. Know your rights.

-Data security is a serious matter and it is of immense importance to us that our customers and users always are safe when using our platform.
-In this section, you find everything you need to know in regard to our security and data management.
+Data security is a serious matter and it is of immense importance to us that our customers and users are always safe when using our platform.
+In this section, you will find everything you need to know in regards to our security and data management.

 1.1 This agreement on collection, storage and use of documents and information (hereinafter the ”Data Processing Agreement”) has been entered into by and between